Social Sustainability Fund - SSF

-- The lead party applies for a subsidy for activities to improve social sustainability in their value chain(s) in 1 or more countries on the SSF list.
+- The lead party applies for a subsidy to improve social sustainability in their value chain(s) in 1 or more countries on the SSF list.
 See the list of target countries in the section 'Eligible countries' below.

 One of the conditions to apply is that your company involves its local producers and suppliers.
 Your partnership consists of at least the following parties:

 - 1 company with a branch or permanent office in the Netherlands;

 - 1 local social organisation, a local civil society organisation or a social organisation with sufficient knowledge of the local context and a local network.